gramacyan/await.js/README.md

 await.js allows separate await statements being active at the same time.
 It's specified argument is what sets them apart and can be anything except primitive numbers or Date objects (see awaiting time).

-Use `await.notify` or `await.resolve` to notify the specified identifier being ready to be handled.
+Use `await.notify` or `await.resolve` to notify that the awaiting identifier is ready.
 Beware if the identifier is an object it should be the same instance as provided in the await statement.

 ```
 // Await